Nick-Sigua/Election_Analytics_Sigua/First_Blog.md

 On the other hand, Clinton won 49.72% of the popular vote, or 12,799,022 of the votes available in these states.
 Yet, Clinton only won 15.73%, or 14 of the the total 89 electoral votes from these states.

 Here, unlike in the election of 2000, the impact of the electoral vote through the overstatement of the winner is evident.
-There is a significant gap between the electoral and popular vote share between the two major parties in the swing states, disproportionately favoring the republican candidate.
+There is a significant gap between the electoral and popular vote share between the two major parties in the swing states, disproportionately favoring the Republican candidate.
 Although claims of electoral bias are difficult to prove, this election demonstrates how significant the overstatement effect of the electoral college could be in presidential races.

 **Final takeaways**